>research

 This project was conducted by the SDU Create in their 2020 Summer School format.
 In collaboration with partners from concrete industry and with 20 international students the aim of this intense 2-week-workshop was to challenge construction standards at two intertwined scales: a series of patterns are tested on a standard column design as a mean of improving the structural performance of concrete elements, and then applied to a non-standard highly-complex large-scale design that proves the design freedom and customization possibility of the technology.

-//Hypothesis_1 Achieving the maximum height of the column by the strategically use of speed manipulations to apply material where it is needed.
+//Objective 1 Increasing column height by strategically adjusting toolpath speed to apply material where it is needed.

-//Hypothesis_2 Gaining mechanical resistance and stability by implementing internal ribbing structures.
+//Objective 2 Gaining mechanical stability by implementing internal ribbing structures.

-//Hypothesis_3 Increasing the stiffness of the column by informing shifted and overlapping reinforcement patterns.
+//Objective 3 Increasing stiffness of the column by incorporating oscillating reinforcement patterns.

 //credits